Tenant FAQs

 We stop advertising a room or property once a holding deposit has been paid and therefore if we are unable to proceed with your application for any of the above reasons, the landlord will have missed out on other potential tenants taking the property.

-A deposit is in place to reimburse the landlord for any damages to the property or any cleaning needed and therefore is not a means of paying any outstanding rent.
+A Security deposit is in place to reimburse the landlord for any damages to the property or any cleaning needed and therefore is not a means of paying any outstanding rent.

 Q ) How do I report maintenance and other issues?

 All maintenance needs to be reported through the Arthur Occupant app.
-More information on this can be found here Arthur Knowledge Base
+More information on this can be found here: Arthur Knowledge Base

 Please provide photos and as much information as you can.